bk/wmk-docs/content/pagevars.md

 ### System variables

-The following frontmatter variables affect the operation of `wmk` itself, rather than being exclusively handled by Mako templates.
+The following frontmatter variables affect the operation of `wmk` itself, rather than being exclusively used by templates.

 #### Templates

-**Note** that a variable called something like `page.foo` below is referenced as such in Mako templates but specified in YAML frontmatter simply as `foo: somevalue`.
+**Note** that a variable called something like `page.foo` below is referenced as such in templates but specified in YAML frontmatter simply as `foo: somevalue`.

-- `page.template` specifies the Mako template which will render the content.
+- `page.template` specifies the template which will render the content.

 - `page.layout` is used by several other static site generators.
 For compatibility with them, this variable is supported as a fallback synonym with `template`.
 It has no effect unless `template` has not been specified explicitly anywhere in the cascade of frontmatter data sources.

-For both `template` and `layout`, the `.mhtml` extension of the template may be omitted.
-If the `template` value appears to have no extension, `.mhtml` is assumed; but if the intended template file has a different extension, then it of course cannot be omitted.
+For both `template` and `layout`, the `.mhtml` (or `.html` in the case of Jinja2) extension of the template may be omitted.
+If the `template` value appears to have no extension, `.mhtml` or `.html` (depending on the template engine) is assumed; but if the intended template file has a different extension, then it must of course be specified.

 Likewise, a leading `base/` directory may be omitted when specifying `template` or `layout`.
 For instance, a `layout` value of `post` would find the template